 Airport Master Plan

-Future AMPAC meetings: The next Airport Master Plan Advisory Committee meeting will be scheduled when revisions to the aviation forecasts and facility requirements chapters are available, but before Mead & Hunt proceeds with the alternatives analysis chapter.
+Future AMPAC meetings: The next Airport Master Plan Advisory Committee meeting will be scheduled when revisions to the aviation forecasts and facility requirements chapters are available.
 After that, project staff anticipate that there will be at least two additional AMPAC meetings to further guide the planning process.